 Doctoral Degree Program

-In the Biochemistry program, research areas include DNA/RNA structure and function, regulation of protein synthesis, and signal transduction.
-Students admitted to graduate study in Biochemistry will typically have an undergraduate degree in Chemistry or Biochemistry.
+In the Biochemistry concentration, research areas include DNA/RNA structure and function, regulation of protein synthesis, and signal transduction.
+Students admitted to graduate study in the biochemistry concentration will typically have an undergraduate degree in Chemistry or Biochemistry.
 Students with an undergraduate degree in a related discipline are expected to have the following undergraduate preparation for graduate study – beyond introductory chemistry and a year of organic chemistry, at least one semester of analytical chemistry and one semester of physical chemistry-thermodynamics and kinetics, with appropriate math.
 Students without that background are expected to take courses to fulfill those requirements as part of their graduate study.

-Research areas in the Cell and Molecular Biology program include microbial evolution and genetics, plant and animal molecular genetics, developmental biology, eukaryotic cell biology, and regulation of gene expression.
+Research areas in the Cell and Molecular Biology concentration include microbial evolution and genetics, plant and animal molecular genetics, developmental biology, eukaryotic cell biology, and regulation of gene expression.
 Students admitted to this program typically have an undergraduate degree in Biology, Chemistry, Biochemistry, or Molecular Biology.
 Depending on the student’s undergraduate education, core courses in cellular and molecular biology are first taken, followed by seminar style courses in which journal articles from the current scientific literature are read and discussed.
 This degree program is ideally suited for individuals seeking biomedical research careers in academia, industry, and government.